scorhub/stockQueryApp/README.md

 ## What is this project

-I got as an challenge to do MVP app, from which you can input stock market data and date range, and get market indicators as outcome.
+I got as an challenge to do MVP app, from which user can input stock market data and date range, and get market indicators as outcome.

 ## How to deploy